Sixth Grade Writing Standards

 Sixth Grade Writing Tests

 In some states, sixth graders take standardized writing assessments, either with pencil and paper or, increasingly, on a computer.
-Students will be given questions about grammar and mechanics, as well as a timed essay writing exercise, in which they must write an essay in response to a writing prompt.
+Students will be given questions about grammar and mechanics, as well as a timed essay writing exercise, in which they must write an essay in response to one of several 6th grade writing prompts.
 While tests vary, some states test at intervals throughout the year, each time asking students to respond to a different writing prompt that requires a different form of writing, (i.e., narrative, expository, persuasive).
-Another type of question asks students to write a summary statement in response to a reading passage.
+Another type of question tests if students know how to write a summary statement in response to a reading passage.
 Students are also given classroom-based sixth grade writing tests and writing portfolio evaluations.

 State writing assessments are correlated to state writing standards.
 These standards-based tests measure what students know in relation to what they’ve been taught.
 If students do well on school writing assignments, they should do well on such a test.
 Educators consider standards-based tests to be the most useful as these tests show how each student is meeting grade-level expectations.
 These assessments are designed to pinpoint where each student needs improvement and help teachers tailor instruction to fit individual needs.
 State departments of education often include information on writing standards and writing assessments on their websites, including sample questions.